-AIM Academy has been fortunate enough to establish a relationship with the Vetri Foundation for Children, a non-profit foundation which assists schools in establishing thoughtfully-conceived school lunch programs.
+AIM Academy's lunch program was launched with the assistance of the Vetri Foundation for Children, a non-profit foundation which assists schools in establishing thoughtfully-conceived school lunch programs.
 Today our scratch kitchen prepares lunch for students and staff each day that provides three healthy food choices each day in an environment where creates an environment where children sit at round tables and experience social interaction and communication.

 Key aspects of the AIM Lunch Program:

 - Teachers model for students how to set and clear a table, how to work together as a team, and to try new foods.

 - Meals are prepared on site, from scratch, with locally-sourced and grown foods